Long distance is not a competition

 My boyfriend and I are going to celebrate our four year anniversary this May.
 We’ve spent about one and a half of these years in the same place, and the rest has been varying degrees of long distance.
 We do pretty well with it, but of course there are times where we just feel sad – I’d be worried if there weren’t!

 Last fall he visited for a weekend, and after he left I tweeted something about how empty my heart feels when he leaves and how those who live in the same city as their loved ones shouldn’t take it for granted.
-Sure, it was a form of complaining – but I have a right to post what I feel on my personal social media.
-It wasn’t inappropriate, it wasn’t attacking anyone, it was simply an emotional sentiment.
+Sure, it was a form of complaining – but I thought it was pretty harmless.

 I was a little taken aback.
 For one thing, my boyfriend transferred schools in January and is now over twice as far away from me as he was then – and get this – in a different state.
 Back in October when I tweeted that, I was hyper-aware that I had less than three months before he moved.
 This girl knew nothing about our situation or the fact that he was indeed about to go further away.